 We recognize that in periods when gas prices are expected to be lower, there may be less willingness to incur hedging losses in exchange for greater price certainty.
 Although we considered higher levels of protection, we continue to recommend hedging 50 percent of our winter requirements to provide a balance between cost and benefits.
 We also recommend using low or minimal cost financial instruments.
-An example of a low-cost financial instrument is a costless collar.
-With a costless collar, the floor price of the collar can be set low enough to ensure that customers can participate in falling prices without paying an upfront premium that a call option would require, in exchange for assuming a limited amount of upside price risk.
-Costless collars may be more attractive in these market conditions as the skew between the floor and the ceiling has been reduced.
-Using costless collars will limit the possibility of hedge losses while still providing a certain measure of upside price protection.
+An example of a low-cost financial instrument is an Out-of-the-Money (OTM) call option.
+With an OTM option, a price cap can be established that that limits the amount of upside price risk, in exchange for a lower up front premium relative to an At-the-Money call option.
+OTM options may be more attractive in these market conditions as they allow price exposure to be capped well below historically catastrophic levels while minimizing cost.
+Using OTM options limit the possibility of hedge losses while still providing a certain measure of upside price protection.